 Are there scholarships available for ensemble participation?

-Since there is no degree in music at Georgia Tech, there is no music scholarship available for incoming freshman.
-However, there are other opportunities offered to students who dedicate their time and energy to the band program.
+Since there is no degree in music performance at Georgia Tech, there is no music scholarship available for incoming freshman for ensemble participation.
+However, there are other opportunities offered to students who dedicate their time and energy to the ensemble program.

 The Marching Band offers various stipends for student leadership positions.
 The Music Minor Degree Program offers, in a sense, music scholarships by funding lessons.
 The scholarships for music minors are “indirect.”
 This means that those students accepted into the minor program do not pay for the 3 required semesters of applied lessons.
 Acceptance into the program is based on audition and approved by a faculty committee.

 The John Evan Kelley Music Award Endowment Fund proceeds are utilized at the discretion of the Band Directors to provide scholarships, awards and/or monetary support for travel for dedicated members of the Georgia Tech Bands (Symphonic, Concert and Marching Bands).
 Scholarship and award candidates must apply, perform an audition, and meet other more specific academic and musical criteria.
 One-time awards and travel support allocations are disbursed at the discretion of the band directors.